How to Ask Your Boss for a Promotion

 My performance reviews have consistently been very positive, and your feedback has helped me grow a lot.
 So, your opinion really matters to me.
 What do you think about this idea?

-Script on how to ask for a promotion and raise
+Script on how to ask for a promotion and a raise

 If you need a script on how to ask for a promotion and a raise at the same time, we have one for you:

-Lately, I’ve been thinking about advancing my career.
-For the last [period of time], I’ve gladly taken on much more responsibility.
-It’s been challenging but rewarding seeing how I deal with leadership situations and more duties.
-My role in the [successful project] is an example of my growing skills.
+Lately, I’ve been thinking about advancing my career and taking the next steps.
+For the last [period of time], I’ve gladly taken on additional responsibilities.
+It’s been challenging but rewarding seeing how I deal with leadership situations and increased duties.
+My role in the [successful project] is an example of my growing skills and experience, and how I’ve positively impacted the company.

-I would like to discuss the possibility of a promotion and a raise with you.
+I would like to discuss a promotion and a raise with you.
+I believe my recent work reflects that I’m ready for more.

 Script on how to ask for a promotion without asking